Matthew Jurman: Return to Sydney FC

 On 2 May 2013, Sydney FC announced that Jurman would be returning to the club for a second stint after signing a 1-year deal to join the Sky Blues.
 Jurman made his first appearance in the 2013–14 season for Sydney away to Melbourne Heart as a 64th-minute substitute for Brett Emerton in a game that Sydney FC won 2–0.
 On 8 March 2014 Jurman scored his first ever A-League goal with a 59th-minute header to level the Sydney Derby at 1–1 after Shinji Ono's opening goal.
 Sydney FC would go on to win the game 3–1, their first ever home derby win.

 Suwon Samsung Bluewings

 On 3 January 2017, Sydney FC confirmed that Jurman had been released, allowing him to join South Korean side Suwon Samsung Bluewings.

-During Jurmans time with the Suwons he received the K-League Newcomer of the Year Award after a fantastic season with the team.
+During Jurmans time with the Suwons he received the K-League Newcomer of the Year Award after a positive season with the team.